Laser frequency combs and ultracold neutrons to probe braneworlds through induced matter swapping between branes: Setup for resonant neutron swapping between branes

 with $\Omega _p=\kappa E_0/\hbar $.
-Since the influence of the electromagnetic wave can be treated as a simple perturbation, the system ( \ref{14}) can be solved analytically by using first order perturbation theory.
-For a neutron initially localized in our brane at time $t=0$, the probability $P=\left| d(t)\right| ^2$ to find the particle in the second brane is finally:
+For a fixed circular polarization of the electromagnetic wave, the two systems (\ref{14}) and (\ref{14bis}) introduce a constraint on the spin state in which the neutron must be prepared to allow the swapping.
+Since the influence of the electromagnetic wave can be treated as a simple perturbation, the systems (\ref{14}) and (\ref{14bis}) can be solved analytically by using first order perturbation theory.
+For a neutron initially localized in our brane at time $t=0$, and prepared with an initial spin state $s=\pm 1/2$ (in relation to $\eta =\pm \left| \eta \right| $), the probability $P_{\pm 1/2}$ to find the particle in the second brane is finally: